 Making Digital Content Accessible for Learners

-TxDLA offers a Digital Accessibility Certificate Program three to four times a year which positions online course instructors, instructional designers, program administrators, ADA coordinators and researchers to be on the leading edge of this important issue by providing them with an understanding of the current state of accessibility for people with disabilities; the latest legal enforcement actions including resolution agreements, court cases, and consent decrees, while equipping them with an understanding of Universal Design for Learning and practical skills in making digital content accessible.
+In light of this, TxDLA offers a Digital Accessibility Certificate Program three to four times a year which positions course instructors, instructional designers, administrators, ADA coordinators and researchers to be leaders on the issue by providing understanding of the current state of accessibility for disabilities.
+It covers the latest legal enforcement actions including resolutions, court cases, and consent decrees.
+Additionally, it provides skills in Universal Design for Learning and making digital content accessible.

 Upcoming Program Dates